11 Type 1 Diabetic Misconceptions

-I’ve had Type One Diabetes for quite some time now – 14 years to be exact – and within those amount of years I’ve become fully aware of how misunderstood Type One Diabetes actually is.
-I’ve heard an endless amount of diabetic misconceptions.
+I’ve had Type One Diabetes for quite some time now - 13 years to be exact - and within those amount of years I’ve become fully aware by how misunderstood Type One Diabetes actually is.
 It’s hard living in a world where you’re placed in a category with Type Two Diabetes as well.
-Don’t get me wrong, we all fight a hard battle – but it’s each our own.
+Don’t get me wrong, we all fight a hard battle - but it’s each our own.
 It’s two completely different diseases in my eyes.

 I’m here to set the record straight…